tijs/bugsnag-react-native/CONTRIBUTING.md

    on your system
 2. Set and export the `ANDROID_HOME` environment variable to the location of the Android SDK
+3. Set and export the `REACT_VERSION` environment variable to the fixture version you wish to test against.
+Valid versions include: `57`, `59`
-3. Install the testing framework via `bundle install`
+4. Install the testing framework via `bundle install`
-4. `npm run test:e2e:js`
+5. `npm run test:e2e:js`

 ## Running the examples app